haolun-wu/Eg_professional_website/content/home/life.md

 ---
-active: true
+active: false
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: life
+widget: page

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 80